$49 per month*

-This statistic highlights Boeing’s Backlog by Segment from 2016 to 2021, split between Commercial Airplanes, Defense, Space and Global Services, reported on a quarterly basis from Q1 2016 onwards.
+This statistic highlights Boeing’s Order Backlog by Segment, split between Commercial Airplanes, Defense, Space and Global Services, reported on a quarterly basis from Q1 2016 onwards.

 The Boeing Company, together with its subsidiaries is one of the world’s major aerospace firms and leading manufacturer of commercial aircraft, defense, space, and security systems, and service provider of aftermarket support.
 As the USA’s leading aircraft manufacturing exporter, the organization works with various airlines and the U.S., and many allied governments in 150+ nations.
 The four areas of operations of the company are Commercial Airplanes, Defense, Space & Security, Global Services, and Boeing Capital.

 The total backlog represents the estimated transaction prices on unsatisfied and partially satisfied performance obligations to the customers where there is a probability that they will collect the consideration due and where no contingencies remain before them and the customer is required to perform.
 Backlog excludes options and Boeing Capital orders.
 The total backlog marginally increased from $363,404 million as of December 31, 2020, to $363,853 million as of March 31, 2021.